s448/s448/README.md

 - 🌱 I’m currently learning ASP.NET CORE & ANGULAR
-- 👯 I’m looking to collaborate on Google
+- 👯 I’m looking to collaborate on Microsoft
 - 🤔 I’m looking for help with ASP.NET & nodeJS
 - 💬 Ask me about Flutter